piiano/helm-charts/charts/pvault-server/README.md

 1. [**Simplest local installation**](#simplest-local-installation) - Try out the Vault on a local Kubernetes cluster with a naive default configuration.
 This will also install the dependent Postgres server.
 This mode is only meant for testing purposes.
 2. [**Controlled installation**](#controlled-installation) - Try out the Vault on a Kubernetes cluster and connect it to your database or optionally install a Postgres first.
 3. [**AWS installation**](#aws-installation) - Try out the Vault on AWS EKS, connecting to your RDS Postgres database or optionally install a Postgres first.
+4. [**Azure installation**](#azure-installation) - Try out the Vault on Azure AKS, connecting your Cosmos DB for PostgreSQL or optionally install a Postgres first.
-4. [**Fully automated installation**](#fully-automated-installation) - Use this option when you have fully configured the values.yaml to fit your needs.
+5. [**Fully automated installation**](#fully-automated-installation) - Use this option when you have fully configured the values.yaml to fit your needs.

 ### Installing Postgres